nogibjj/proj1-rc/README.md

 ## Conclusion

-We encourage and appreciate contributions!
+Contributions are encouraged and appreciated !
 If you have any suggestions, improvements, or notice any issues or inconsistencies, please feel free to contribute by submitting a pull request or opening an issue.
 Your input is valuable and helps enhance the project.